-Provides portable video recording equipment (Portapak Betamax and 3/4" U-Matic) on a short time check-out basis to campus users (faculty have first priority, and then students).
+Provides portable video recording equipment (Portapak Betamax and 3/4" U-Matic) on a short time check out basis to campus users (faculty have first priority, and then students).

 Provides training and certification for users of the Portapak and video-editing facility.
-Such certification is necessary for all people using IRSC Portapaks and video-editing facilities.
+Such certification is necessary for all people using the Center's Portapaks and video-editing facilities.